1917 (29th May)

-John Kennedy attended Choate High School, a prestigious boarding school in Connecticut.
+John attended Choate High School, a prestigious boarding school in Connecticut.

 1932 (22nd February)

-John and his brother Joe Kennedy went to London where they worked for their father who was American ambassador.
+John, and his brother Joe, went to London, where they worked for their father who was serving as American ambassador.

-John Kennedy’s thesis ‘Appeasement in Munich’ was published as the book ‘Why England Slept’ was published.
+Kennedy’s thesis ‘Appeasement in Munich’, later published as the book ‘Why England Slept’, was published.

 1941 (26th October)